Fast Emulation, Modular Calibration, and Active Learning for Simulators with Functional Response

 To explore emulator accuracy on the hold-out set, we consider shot-specific RMSE averaged over the velocity curve for a range of $m_\text{est}$ and $m$.
 These are shown in \Cref{tbl:19k_em}.
 RMSE is used as the predictive scoring metric rather than relative error because there are many velocity values at or near zero, which present issues for relative error calculations.

 We see that RMSE tends to be the range of 4-9 m/s, which is acceptable given that the velocity curves range from $0-500$ m/s.
 The fact that the RMSE for shots \textit{105} and \textit{106} is larger than for shot \textit{104} does not indicate that they are poorly emulated by comparison.
 If we take the RMSE values that are bold in the table $4.37,8.04,$ and $8.78$, and divide by the range of the data for each shot we get normalized RMSE values of $0.0202, 0.0214, 0.0171$ indicating that all shots are emulated with very similar accuracy.

 Table \ref{tbl:19k_em} shows that accurate emulation can be achieved with a very small computational budget.
-A larger budget is also considered by increasing $m_{est}$ and $m$, but the improvements in predictive accuracy may not outweigh the increased computational cost.
+Larger computational budgets are considered with increased $m_\text{est}$ and $m$, but the improvements in predictive accuracy may not outweigh the increased computational cost.
 The results show that there is some gain in performance up to a point, but there may be no practical significance, given the increased computational cost.
 It is also important to notice that accuracy quickly plateaus.
-For example, $m_\text{est}=512$, 17 minutes are needed for the precomputing phase for each estimation resample, and for $m_{est}=1024$, 4 hours.
+For example, $m_\text{est}=512$, about 34 seconds are needed for the precomputing phase for each estimation resample, and for $m_\text{est}=1024$, this increases to nearly 8 minutes.
 For prediction, $m=250$ is more than an order of magnitude slower than $m=50$ and provides no improvement.
-The results in Table \ref{tbl:19k_em} indicate that the FLAG simulator can be accurately emulated with a very small computational budget and only small improvements are had with an increased budget.
+The results in Table \ref{tbl:19k_em} indicate that the FLAG simulator can be accurately emulated with FlaGP given a very small computational budget, and only small improvements are achieved with an increased budget.
 In \Cref{sec:seq_d_working_ex} we briefly discussed the approximate computational cost of active learning for these data, but we do not explore it for emulator improvement as the computational budget for additional runs of the FLAG simulator is not available.